Tsmith5151/recommendation-systems/docs/overview.md

 the development environment.
 For production purposes, the `prod` flag can be passed, however further configuration and database security features would need to be incorporated.

+### Pipeline Stages

+The user recommender pipeline executes the following steps:

+**1.)
+Load data**
+- Load user interest, user assessment, user views, and course tags data from the respected tables in a SQLite3 backend database.
+- Tables:
+  - user_interest
+  - user_assessment_scores
+  - user_courses
+  - course_tags

+**2.)
+Apply data preprocessing.**
+- Remove missing values
+- Standardize column renaming
+- Create and encode categorical features:
+   - Bin assessment scores into quantiles: high, medium, low
+   - Bin user content viewing time into quantiles: high, medium, low, very low
+   - Convert interest, course, and assessment raw tags to encodings

+**3.)
+Prepare a user-item matrix**
+- Generate a user x feature matrix for each user/course table.

+**4.)
+Dimensionality Reduction**
+- Apply TruncatedSVD to reduce the high dimensionality feature space
+- Reduce to a set latent features that explains 90% of the total variance.
+- The explained variance threshold is tunable and can be increased to include additional latent features.
+To reduced extra compute time for now, the variance threshold is set at 90%.

+**5.)
+Compute Pairwise Distance**
+- Compute pairwise cosine similarity for each table.

+**6.)
+Aggregate Matrices**
+- Ensemble user, assessment, and course_tags tables  into one matrix (n_users X n_users).
+- Each table is assigned a weight in order to control which table(s) are more influential when aggregating the three tables.
+- If a user ID is not in the assessment or courses table, the corresponding features will be zero for the user row.
+Therefore, the assessment or course table will not have an influence in the user-similarity and ranking matrix.

+**7.)
+Rank Users**
+- Generate top 5 most similar users per each unique user id.

+**8.)
+Write Results**
+- Write output results to `user_ranking` table in the SQLite3 database.

 _______
 ## RESTful API